Generation and decay of Higgs mode in a strongly interacting Fermi gas: Introduction

 \section{Introduction}

 Spontaneous breaking of continuous symmetries inevitably leads to the appearance of associated collective modes of a physical system.
 In the case of U(1) symmetry these are either gapless Goldstone mode, associated with oscillation of the phase of the order parameter, or the Higgs mode, which is associated with oscillations of the amplitude (for this reason, it is also called the amplitude mode).
 The Mexican-hat-like potential is typically drawn to visualize these modes: the Goldstone mode corresponds to motion around the hat in the minimum energy valley.
 In contrast, the Higgs mode is related to oscillations around the minimum in the perpendicular direction and consequently has much higher energy.
 Many studies related to the Higgs mode have been conducted in condensed matter (see eg.~\cite{Pekker2015} for review).
-In recent years, advances in cooling techniques also allowed investigating this phenomenon in highly controllable environments of ultracold atoms~\cite{Endres2012,Behrle_2018}.
-Simultaneously, many theoretical considerations have been presented concerning the Higgs mode in ultracold atomic systems: properties of small and large amplitude oscillations~\cite{Bulgac2009,PhysRevA.93.033641,PhysRevA.73.033614,PhysRevA.91.033628}, impact of the trapping potential on the mode characteristics~\cite{Tokimoto2017,PhysRevA.90.023621,Tokimoto2019}.
-Moreover, many analytical results have been derived in the weak-coupling limit~\cite{Barankov2004,barankov2006synchronization,PhysRevLett.96.097005,PhysRevA.91.033628}.
+In recent years, advances in cooling techniques also allowed investigating this phenomenon in highly controllable environments of ultracold atoms~\cite{Endres2012,Behrle_2018}, as well as developments in THz spectroscopy for superconductors~\cite{matsunaga2012nonequilibrium, matsunaga2013, matsunaga2014light, PhysRevLett.120.117001, chu2020phase, shimano2020}.
+Simultaneously, many theoretical considerations have been presented concerning the Higgs mode in ultracold atomic systems: properties of small and large amplitude oscillations~\cite{Bulgac2009,PhysRevA.93.033641,PhysRevA.73.033614,PhysRevA.91.033628,collado2}, impact of the trapping potential on the mode characteristics~\cite{Tokimoto2017,PhysRevA.90.023621,Tokimoto2019}, angle-resolved photoemission spectroscopy (ARPES)~\cite{PhysRevB.92.224517, schwarz2020classification, PhysRevB.101.224510} and various other ways to induce collective modes~\cite{krull2016coupling, PhysRevB.96.184518, PhysRevB.95.104503, PhysRevB.104.L140503}.
+Moreover, many analytical results have been derived in the weak-coupling limit~\cite{Barankov2004,barankov2006synchronization,PhysRevLett.96.097005,PhysRevA.91.033628,zhou}.
 The most well-known property is that the frequency of small-amplitude oscillations is related to the equilibrium value of the pairing gap by $\hbar\Omega=2\Delta$.
 Through this, one can deduce the pairing gap by measuring the Higgs mode frequency~\cite{Behrle_2018,Scott2012}.